adamwwilkinson/Obsidian-Vault/Electronic Materials and Devices/The PN Junction.md

 The movement of majority carriers are due to diffusion, and the movement of minority carriers are due to the electric field.

 ![[The PN Junction-1682329930949.jpeg]]

+### Chemical Potential
+Considering a layer of n-type semiconductor with density $N_D$, we also assume the density of free electrons match this.

+The potential energy to cause movement due to population